SHUNNIORR/bc-view-model-generator/README.md

 1. Position the cursor over the folder we want to use and press right click

-2. Within the menu the "New view-model" option will be displayed, we will click on it
+2. Within the menu the "SVP schematics" option will be displayed, we will click on it

-3. A text box will be displayed where we will enter the name of our viewmodel, we can enter names divided by hyphens or dots
+3. A list of actions willbe displayed, choose one of them and enjoy!

+## How to deploy a new version?

+1. Change the package version to the latest version  "version": "x.x.x",
+2. Run vsce package command to create a new version file
+3. Run vsce pucblish -p <token> to deploy the new version